 2.1.2.1 States review minor source/area emission inventory

 OGWG: The draft inventory developed in 2.1.1.1 will be reviewed by state, local, and tribal agencies.
 Any necessary updates would be made to the final base year emission inventories.
-[Completion in Summer 2018]

 2.1.2.2 Consider sectors for refinement (O&G, Canada/Mexico, natural marine, offshore shipping, global, episodic dust storms, wildfires (average for 2028 projection), agricultural/industrial/mobile ammonia, prescribed fire projections, lightning NOx) from 2021 WESTAR Regional Haze SIP Workplan, page 14

 OGWG: The OGWG will identify and review existing oil and gas specific work products.
 Relevant strengths, areas for improvement, and gaps will be identified.
 Particular attention will be given to base year emissions inventory emission factors, calculation methods, assumptions and tracking of emissions reduction regulations, data completeness for minor source / midstream facilities, data for non-point sources not reporting directly to air agencies, and other topics.
-[Completion in March 2018]

 The OGWG will develop regionally consistent base year oil & gas emissions inventories for the WRAP Region.
 The base year emission inventories will utilize work products with the most relevance and strength as the basis to focus on areas for improvement and gaps.
 To the extent feasible, technical improvements to emissions inventories will be made.
 Emission factor, speciation profiles, and spatial surrogate information will be identified for oil and gas sources.
 Reconciliation with existing inventories would be performed to ensure no double counting.

-[Completion in Summer 2018]
+The OGWG will gather information through a survey that will be sent to agencies and then operators in select oil and gas basins.
+Additional contract assistance is necessary to transition the survey from agencies to operators.

-2.3 Develop and refine 2028 emission inventories – May 2018-Jan 2019
+2.3 Develop and refine 2028 emission inventories – December 2018 - Summer 2019

 2.3.1 Determine and adjust emissions as needed for source apportionment and sensitivity scaling of base year and 2028 Inventories